hesselvoo/SSA/README.md

 No personal attendee-information is shared over the Tangle (GDPR-proof), the attendee-token is secured with Elliptic Curve Encryption.

-Information between the modules is shared through a JSON-file with minimal values (in actual deployment with QR-code and scanner).
+Information between the modules is shared through a JSON-file with minimal values (in actual deployment this is done with QR-code and scanner or via iBeacon-function).

 It is all based upon IOTA-MAMchannels on the chrysalis-testnet.
 To be replaced with IOTA-Streams before final deployment.